KnowageLabs/Knowage-Documentation/user-guide/ka_user_userinterface.rst

    Documents details expanded.

-At the top of this side panel you find the |media/image24.png| button, the same one you see at the end of each document line.
+At the top of this side panel you find the |image24| button, the same one you see at the end of each document line.
 Click on it to execute the document.

+.. |image20| image:: media/image20.png
+   :width: 20

+.. |image24| image:: media/image24.png
+   :width: 20